samjschapiro/cs225_project/admin/results.md

 # Floyd-Warshall
+## Highlights
+* When used on a subset of 169 airports, the algorithm was able to determine a minimum distance of 45.37 kilometers, average distance of 4708.38 kilometers, and maximum distance of  29416.6 between any two airports in the subset.

 ## Tests
 To ensure our Floyd Warshall (all pairs shortest path) was working as intended, we wrote the following test cases:
 * Test that the output was the right size (a `num_vertices` by `num_vertices` 2-D vector of doubles).